 Grass-only seed mixes should include recommendations from a, c, and e listed above.

-Wetland seed mixes are to be used outside of panel areas.
+.

 Tall warm season grasses should comprise no more than 5% of the total seed mix (it is recommended that these are not included at all)

 State-listed species seed should not be included in any of the mixes, including endangered, threatened, or special concern species.